 What to know about motorcycle/ATV insurance

-Insurance designed for motorcycles, mopeds, ATVs, golf carts and other outdoor sports vehicles provides financial protections against a loss to your property.
-It also covers your liability or legal responsibility for any injuries or property damage you cause to other people.
+Insurance designed for motorcycles, mopeds, ATVs, golf carts and other outdoor sports vehicles can provide financial protections against a loss to your property.
+It also may cover your liability or legal responsibility for injuries or property damage you cause to other people.

 What does motorcycle insurance or ATV insurance cover?